 Why the Updates?

-One of the reasons behind the FDA’s latest updates is due to the fact that the Nutrition Facts label has remained largely unchanged since the early 1990s.
+One of the reasons behind the FDA’s proposed updates is due to the fact that the Nutrition Facts label has remained largely unchanged since the early 1990s.
 Although the updates are still being formulated, many health and nutrition organizations consider the changes as a step forward in the right direction for helping consumers make healthful decision.

 According to the FDA’s website: